Martins-O/kindnest_app/README.md

 ### 1. **Connect Your Heart** 💝
 - Open KindNest in your browser
 - Click the beautiful emerald "Connect Wallet" button
-- Ensure you're on LISK Sepolia Testnet (Chain ID: 4202)
+- Ensure you're on Base Sepolia Testnet (Chain ID: 84532)
 - *Your digital wallet is now ready to spread kindness*

 ### 2. **Create Your Nest** 🏡